Everything you need to know about moving to Vancouver and what we have learned from moving to Vancouver from the past 2 years.

 Not only do many stars own apartments here, but movies and tv shows are being recorded here every day.

-Some of the popular movies like 50 Shades of Grey, I Robot, Fantastic Four, Man of Steel, etc., if you want to know what’s happening tomorrow or in a months time check out YVRshoots.
+Some popular movies like 50 Shades of Grey, I Robot, Fantastic Four, Man of Steel, etc.

 43. You will quickly learn that you don’t want to be near East Hastings.

-This area is considered one of the poorest streets in Canada and there is no need to explain it why as it’s obvious the second you enter the area.
+This area is considered one of the most miserable streets in Canada, and there is no need to explain why, as it’s obvious the second you enter the area.
 Plenty of drug use and homeless people.

 44. There is a lot of homeless young people.

 You will notice that Granville Street and the area is packed with young people living on the streets.
-It is a sad and controversial view but after a while, it seems everyone is used to it.
+It is a sad and controversial view, but it seems everyone is used to it after a while.
 It’s part of the picture.
 It seems to be more of a strange lifestyle choice.

 45. Happy hour will become your best friend.

-Although the price for a pint and other drinks is on average quite high, you will quickly learn that time 3-6pm is best to have a drink.
-The regular pint on average can cost anywhere between $7-$11.
+Although the price for a pint and other drinks is, on average, quite high, you will quickly learn that 3-6 pm is best to have a drink.
+The regular pint can cost anywhere between $7-$11.

-Happy hour is at $5 or even a $3.50 in some smaller known pubs.
+Happy hour is at $5 or even $3.50 in some smaller known pubs.